 A large number of wild animals have died from the many bush fires in Australia, but many more can die.
 Those who survived, in fact, have nowhere to hide from predators.

-For this reason, cardboard “habitat capsules” were born, biodegradable and inexpensive, which could provide shelter for these animals.
+For this reason, cardboard "habitat capsules" were created, biodegradable and inexpensive, which could provide shelter for these animals.

-The cardboard capsules were designed by the doctor Alexandra Carthey area of Macquarie University.
+The cardboard capsules were designed by the doctor Alexandra Carthey from Macquarie University.
 Each of them takes the shape of a six-sided pyramid (well, a kind of pyramid) 60 cm (23,6 in) high.

 A series of different sized holes allow small animals such as possums, bandicoots and lizards to access the interior, which is itself divided into six compartments.
 The holes in the cardboard walls also allow some sunlight to pass through, favoring the regrowth of vegetation under the structure.